Maumasi/URL_Shortener/README.md

 You can also do some unit testing using ``` mocha ```.</br>
 If you did the ``` npm install ``` then it's already in the app, but you'll still need to install it globally on your machine to use it. </br>
-If unit testing is something you like and you don't have ``` mocha ``` installed then just run the folloing command in the terminal:
+If unit testing is something you like and you don't have ``` mocha ``` installed then just run the following command in the terminal:
 ```bash
 $ npm i -g mocha
 ```